Year 1

 Transition into Year 2

-Towards the end of the academic year there is transition days allocated where the children will have the chance to meet their new Year 2 Teacher and get to know them.
+Towards the end of the academic year, there are transition days allocated where the children will have the chance to meet their new Year 2 Teacher and get to know them.

-There will also be a "Meet the Teacher" evening where you have the chance to listen to the Teacher's discuss the changes/transition to the new year group and allow parents to ask questions.
+There will also be a "Meet the Teacher" evening where you have the chance to listen to the teacher discussing the changes/transition to the new year group and allow parents to ask questions.

 Year 1 home learning and Reading books